31 Jan How Mindful Eating Can Help with Weight Loss

 6. Slow Down

 Savor the taste of your food.
 Rather than chewing JUST enough to swallow, try to chew your food 5-10x before swallowing.
-This will also help with digestion!
+This will also help with digestion.
 Using smaller utensils may help you take smaller bites.
 Sit your water, slow down, enjoy your conversation.
 Breathe!
+Make your eating environment at relaxing as possible.
+Set the table, play relaxing music, light a candle / dim the lighting.
+We are able to better digest and absorb out food when our body is in a calm state.